Child Support Glossary

 Sum of child support payments that are due or overdue.

-The entry of a judgment, decree, or order by a judge or other decision-maker such as a master, referee, or hearing officer based on the evidence submitted by the parties.
+The entry of a judgment, decree, or order by a judge or other decision-makers, such as a master, referee, or hearing officer, based on the evidence submitted by the parties.

 Aid to Families with Dependent Children (AFDC)

 Former entitlement program that made public assistance payments on behalf of children who did not have the financial support of one of their parents by reason of death, disability, or continued absence from the home; known in many States as ADC (Aid to Dependent Children).
 Replaced with Temporary Aid to Needy Families (TANF) under the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA).

 Past due, unpaid child support owed by the obligor-parent.
 If the parent has arrearages, they are said to be "in arrears."

 A legal procedure where a person receiving public assistance agrees to turn over to the state any right to child support.
 This includes arrearages, paid by one parent to the other in exchange for a cash assistance grant and other benefits.
 States can then use a portion of said child support to defray or recoup the public assistance expenditure.

 The duty of a party to produce the greater weight of evidence on a point at issue.